MicrosoftDocs/VBA-Docs/api/Access.References.ItemAdded.md

 ## Remarks

-- The  **ItemAdded** event applies to the **[References](Access.References.md)** collection.
+The **ItemAdded** event applies to the **References** collection.
 It isn't associated with a control, form, or report, as are most other events.
-Therefore, in order to create a procedure definition for the **ItemAdded** event procedure, you must use a special syntax.
+Therefore, to create a procedure definition for the **ItemAdded** event procedure, you must use a special syntax.

-- The  **ItemAdded** event can run only an event procedure when it occurs, it cannot run a macro.
+The **ItemAdded** event can run only an event procedure when it occurs; it cannot run a macro.

 This event occurs only when you add a reference from code.
-It doesn't occur when you add a reference from the  **References** dialog box, available by clicking **References** on the **Tools** menu when the Module window is the active window.
+It doesn't occur when you add a reference from the **References** dialog box, available by choosing **References** on the **Tools** menu when the Module window is the active window.

 ## Example

 The following example includes event procedures for the **ItemAdded** and **ItemRemoved** events.
-To try this example, first create a new class module by clicking **Class Module** on the **Insert** menu.
-Paste the following code into the class module and save the module as RefEvents:
+To try this example, first create a new class module by choosing **Class Module** on the **Insert** menu.
+Paste the following code into the class module and save the module as RefEvents.

 ```vb
 ' Declare object variable to represent References collection.